Use this year’s Spring Reset Journey to strengthen your immune and respiratory systems, release stress, and realize your emotional resiliency.

 - Lighten up, learn a thing or two and have some fun

-I know it’s hard to “begin again” when you feel like you’ve been here before.
+I know it’s hard to “begin again” and commit to something new.

-It can even feel scary to commit to something, like there’s a risk involved.
+I get it, it feels a bit scary to commit to something new, like there’s a risk involved.

 Feeling heavy, sluggish and unmotivated at this time of year is not as personal as you think.
 These are common qualities that show up in spring, letting you know that kapha dosha is out of balance.